Killinskillz69/Nineteen69-paystring.crypto.com-/Standardized_Contract_APIs.md

 Confirm a pending message with a particular ID using your account; returns success or failure.
 If enough confirmations are made, sends the message along.

 Access policies can be of any form, eg. multisig, an arbitrary CNF boolean formula, a scheme that depends on the _value_ or _contents_ of a transaction, etc.

+# Update in Jul 2018: EIP

+The result of this 2015 article have evolved to have a [Ethereum Improvement Proposals](https://eips.ethereum.org/) process.
+Please check out the EIPs for Standard Contract APIs (mostly under the [ERC](https://eips.ethereum.org/erc) category)